 White oak is extremely popular due to its lighter natural coloring, which, not surprisingly, is less red than red oak.However, there is some color variation across the veneer, and some boards may look pinker than others.
 When cut using a sliced or sawn technique, the appearance of the grain is verylinear.
 Alternatively, when cut by a rotary peeling method, itcan have a more wide or flat grain—what the industry calls “cathedrals.”

-At Hearthwood, we have more white oak hardwood flooring offerings than any other species.
+At Hearthwood, we have more white oak wood flooring offerings than any other species.
 If you want the look of reclaimed wood, you’re going to love our Dynamic Earth Colleciton, which features dramatic color variations and handcrafted texturing for an authentic look.
-For more contemporary interiors, check out the light texture and versatile stain options of our Au Naturelle and Controlled Chaos hardwood flooring collections.
+For more contemporary interiors, check out the light texture and versatile stain options of our Au Naturelle and Controlled Chaos water resistant wood flooring collections.

 In North America, there are roughly 16 different species of hickory.
 However, the lumber industry doesn’t take time to distinguish between them.
 Historically, hickory is well-known for its strength and has been used to produce objects that relied on this durable characteristic like ladder rungs, wagon wheels, and handles for tools.